Thinking about Summer? We have a few things planned:

 I am happy and feeling really well.
 I hope you are too!
 I’ve attached a picture so you can see what I look like now.
 I weigh about ten pounds.
 I’m almost as big as Ali.
 There’s also a picture of Ali and me so you can see what good friends we are!

 If you want to write to me, I’ll try to write back.
 But I have to dictate my letters to the staff because I do not have opposable thumbs.

 We get the St. Albans Messenger? and the County Courier.
 We also subscribe to some awesome magazines– Consumer Reports, Horticulture, Popular Science, Smithsonian, Scientific America, Nature Conservancy, Mother Earth News, Vermont Magazine, and some others!

-There’s more but you should come in and browse through them yourself, not to mention all the fabulous nature films shown through the Conservation Commission every January.
-No rental fees, just a simple library card, free.
+There’s more but you should come in and browse through them yourself, no rental fees, just a simple library card, free.

 (Picture Books, YA, & Teen Books are on the Children’s Page 😉

 Two Kinds of Truth by Michael Connelly

 Turtles all the Way Down by John Green

 Atlas Obscura by Joshua Foer

 A Disappearance in Damascus by Deborah Campbell